Mikea15/mikea15.github.io/_posts/2019-10-22-exploring-multi-threading-in-c.md

   - programming
   - threading
 ---
 The pursuit of performance is something that interests me as a developer, so as a learning exercise I decided to experiment and consolidate my knowledge about multi-threading.
-Nowadays it&#8217;s becoming even more important since our CPUs get more and more cores.
+Nowadays it's becoming even more important since our CPUs get more and more cores.
 Modern game engines and applications use multiple CPU cores to stay fast and responsive.

 ## Index